-Huntsville Divorce Attorney Leigh Daniel Can Help You Understand Alimony Laws in Alabama
+Huntsville Alimony Divorce Attorney Leigh Daniel Can Help You Understand Laws in Alabama

-Huntsville Alimony Attorney
+Huntsville Alimony Cases

 Alimony, also known as “spousal support,” may not be an issue in all divorces ─ but when it does come up, it can cause a great deal of contention between spouses.
 Alimony is support that one spouse pays to the other so that the spouse who is being paid can maintain a standard of living similar to the one the couple enjoyed while they were married.
 Alimony is typically paid in divorces between parties who have been married a substantial length of time.